 Eat, Drink, and Be Merry

 Shakespeare Tavern features a British pub-style menu put together by Chef For A Night Catering.
-Food service is cafeteria-style and is available one hour and fifteen minutes before the performance and ends ten minutes before show time.
+Food service is cafeteria-style and is available one hour and fifteen minutes before the performance; food service ends ten minutes before show time.
 Dessert and beverages are available during intermission.
 They also have a bar with select wines, beers, and soft drinks.

-In 2011, the Atlanta Shakespeare Company became the first American company to perform the entire canon of Shakespeare’s plays, the 37 attributed to Shakespeare and the 2 plays of questionable Shakespearean authorship, Edward III and Double Falsehood.
-And they’ll be performing Edward III again this year, so if you’re looking for a play you won’t see anywhere else, here’s your play.
+In 2011, the Atlanta Shakespeare Company became the first American company to perform the entire canon of Shakespeare’s plays: the 37 attributed to Shakespeare and the 2 plays of questionable Shakespearean authorship, Edward III and Double Falsehood.

-Shakespeare is obviously the main focus of the Shakespeare Tavern, but if you need a break from the bard, they also sprinkle in a few non-Shakespearean plays, from A Christmas Carol every Christmas to The Crucible to The Complete Works of William Shakespeare (Abridged), which is going on right now until August 20 and is a delightful romp through all 37 of Shakespeare’s plays all performed by just three actors with plenty of audience participation and debauchery.
+Shakespeare is obviously the main focus of the Shakespeare Tavern, but if you need a break from the bard, they also sprinkle in a few non-Shakespearean plays, from A Christmas Carol every Christmas to The Crucible to The Complete Works of William Shakespeare (Abridged).